kubernetes-sigs/kustomize/cmd/config/docs/commands/run-fns.md

 	spec:
 	  configField: configValue

-  In the preceding example, 'kyaml run-fns example/' would identify the function by the metadata.configFn field.
+  In the preceding example, 'kustomize config run-fns example/' would identify the function by the metadata.configFn field.
 It would then write all Resources in the directory to a container stdin (running the gcr.io/example/examplefunction:v1.0.1 image).
 It would then writer the container stdout back to example/, replacing the directory file contents.

-  See `kyaml help docs-fn` for more details on writing functions.
+  See `kustomize config help docs-fn` for more details on writing functions.

 ### Examples

-kyaml run-fns example/
+kustomize config run-fns example/